TER et panneaux solaires en paysage

 SNCF Renouvelables, our solar energy subsidiary

-We’re starting to produce renewable energy?
+We’re starting to generate our own electricity from renewable sources.
 How?
-By a massive roll-out of solar panels on 1,000 hectares of SNCF land over the next decade.
-Aim: generate power equal to 20% of our current electric power consumption.
+By installing solar panels on SNCF-owned land over the next decade to supply part of our current electricity needs.

 Fine-tune your content